 Read this guide to networking for more tips or watch the video below.

 Recruiters will get the strongest indication of your written communication skills through how well you put together your application form, CV and/or cover letter, while employers will get a first-hand sense of your spoken communication skills through interviews, your behaviour on vacation scheme placements and assessment centres – virtual and in person.

 Use LawCareers.Net’s tips to help you write the perfect cover letter, CV or application form.

 Your applications, including your answers to the challenging questions that might be posed, need to be clear, concise and engaging.
 LCN has more in-depth advice on writing applications, while if you are not used to the formal style demanded in these sorts of applications you should also brush up on these stylistic and grammatical tips.

 And once you are successful at the application form stage, read this information on how to prepare for a video interview.

 Teamwork and leadership

-The ability to work well with others is fundamental for most lawyers.
+The ability to work well with others is fundamental for lawyers.
 Solicitors work in teams within their firms as well as with their clients, while many also work closely with lawyers in other jurisdictions.